-Threats made to students, staff or third persons must be reported immediately to the Dean of Students or Principal.
+Threats made to students, staff or third persons must be reported immediately to the Assistant Principal or Principal.
 All threats will be thoroughly investigated and appropriate actions will be taken.
 School Faculty, who may be the focus of a threat, will be notified by the administrator investigating the report.